ibm-cloud-docs/cloud-activity-tracker/cli/config_at_cli.md

     For example, to update the plugin on Windows, run the following command from a terminal window:

 	```
-	bx cf install-plugin activitytracker-cli-windows_x64_v3.0.2.exe
+	bx cf install-plugin activitytracker-cli-windows_x64_v3.0.2.exe -f
 	```
 	{: codeblock}

     When the plugin is installed, you get the following message: `Plugin IBM-ActivityTracker successfully installed.`

-3. Verify the installation of the CLI plugin.
+4. Verify the installation of the CLI plugin.

     For example, check the version of the plugin.
 Run the following command: